-The transcript evaluation process takes approximately 2-3 weeks to complete.
-During peak enrollment times additional time may be required.
+The transcript evaluation process takes approximately 4 weeks to complete.
+During peak enrollment periods, additional time may be required.
 Please note only credits that will be used for your current program(s) of study are added to your academic record at ICC.

-Students interested in receiving credit from college level coursework taken from another institution should have their official transcripts sent directly to Illinois Central College as early as possible for evaluation.
-Once ICC receives an official transcript(s), it is evaluated in the order in which it was received.
-Information regarding evaluation results are available within the student’s eServices account by clicking on other academic and selecting Transfer Credit Report or Transcript View Unofficial from the drop down menu under the Academics section of the Student Center.
+Students interested in receiving credit from college level coursework should have their official transcripts sent directly to ICC as early as possible after completing the ICC application.
+Once ICC receives the official transcript, it is evaluated in the order in which it is received.
+Information regarding evaluation results are available within the student’s eServices account.
+Once logged in, select Transfer Credit: Report from the other academic drop down menu under the Academics section of the Student Center.
 You will receive notification via email to your ICC email address once the evaluation is complete.
-Keep in mind that only your credits may transfer, but individual grades will not be factored into your ICC cumulative grade point average.
+Keep in mind that only credits transfer; individual grades earned at another institution will not be factored into your ICC cumulative grade point average.

 Transfer of credit may be considered for lower division coursework that has been successfully completed from the following categories of academic institutions:

 Degree-granting public, private, nonprofit, two- and four-year institutions in the United States conferred by the Higher Learning Commission, and/or parallel accrediting agencies in other regions of the United States.

 Institutions that hold regional accreditation through the home country’s Ministry of Education to award professional degrees, certificates and licensures.
 Course work from non-United States institutions must be evaluated by an approved foreign transcript evaluation agency such as World Education Services, Educational Credential Evaluators (ECE), or SpanTran (direct ICC link).